bcaddy/Learning-Cpp-CUDA/CUDA Class/notes.md

 - Allows the creation of a sequence of work items and they will execute according to dependency, priority, etc
 - can eliminate or reduce some latencies

+## 8. GPU Performance Analysis

+1. Profile your code
+2. Determine what the biggest limiter/issue is
+3. Study, learn, reflect, inspect the issue
+4. Optimize
+5. Check if your optimization worked
+6. Repeat as needed

+## Types of limiters
+- **Memory Bound:**
+  - a memory system is saturated and can't be faster
+- **Compute Bound:**
+  - computing takes a lot of time, computing resources are saturated
+- **Latency Bound:**
+  - Common when neither of the others are a problem

+## Occupancy
+- The actual usage of SMs.
+Goal is 2048 threads per SM

+## Analyzer
+- Compile with `-lineinfo` for source code info